-Refer to announcements on the AVC website for the next enrollment period.
+Refer to announcements on the AVC website for updated enrollment information.
 The next class is expected to begin in August 2016.
 All items in the enrollment process are extremely important.
 Students who omit any part of the required information or miss the deadline will be dropped from consideration for the Vocational Nursing Program.

-- Submit the completed enrollment packet within the specified time - Submit one set of official (unopened) high school transcripts and college transcripts (if applicable) with the enrollment form.
+- Submit the completed enrollment packet by mail between January 4 and January 29, 2015.
+The packet must include: Varification of Prorequisites (arrollment) form - Verification of Prerequisites (enrollment) form. - One set of official (unopened) high school transcripts or GED results and college transcripts (if applicable).
 Another set of high school and college transcripts should be submitted to the transcript office.
 It is the student's responsibility to contact the high school and college(s) for official transcripts.
 The student should contact educational institutions early in the enrollment process.
-The only acceptable documents that will be accepted as proof of high school graduation are an official transcript from a high school that is approved by the State Department of Education or a nationally regional accrediting body, or an official copy of GED results, taken at an institution approved by the State Department of Education or a nationally recognized regional accrediting body. - Submit a copy of the Educational Planning and Evaluation form completed by an AVC counselor, within one semester prior to the date of submitting the enrollment form, if the student has transferable credit from another college or university.
+The only acceptable documents that will be accepted as proof of high school graduation are an official transcript from a high school that is approved by the State Department of Education or a nationally regional accrediting body, or an official copy of GED results, taken at an institution approved by the State Department of Education or a nationally recognized regional accrediting body. - Submit a copy of the Educational Planning and Evaluation form completed by an AVC counselor, completed within one semester prior to the date of submitting the enrollment form, if the student has transferable credit from another college or university.